 - Possible need for retreatment

-It is incredibly important to carefully weigh all of these possible risks and benefits before committing to a TURP procedure.
-To speak with Dr. Valenzuela about your questions and concerns regarding a transurethral resection of the prostate, please schedule an appointment by giving our office a call today at (212) 781-9696 or request an appointment through our online form.
+It is incredibly important to carefully weigh all of these possible risks and benefits before committing to the TURP procedure.
+Contact Washington Heights Urology to speak with board-certified urologist Dr. Valenzuela about your questions and concerns regarding a transurethral resection of the prostate.
+To schedule your BPH consultation and treatment at our urology clinic in NYC, please call (212) 781-9696 or schedule an appointment through our secure online form.